 Because we have operated with some in-person learning since this summer, we have taken many steps to prepare for identification and tracing of contacts.
-In partnership with the SFDPH, the school community will be notified if a staff member or student tests positive for COVID-19.
-All staff/students within the cohort will isolate for 10 days or quarantine for 14 days and the School will recommend and make available testing for everyone in that cohort.
-During the isolation/quarantine period, students will attend School On The Go.
+If a staff member or student tests positive for COVID-19, in partnership with the SFDPH, the school community will be notified.
+All staff and students within the cohort will quarantine for 14 days and the School will recommend testing for everyone in that cohort.
+During the quarantine period, students will attend School On The Go.
 Our Administration has rehearsed case studies, and prepared draft letters so that we can easily tweak and send to various constituents if and when need be.